After completing seven years of undergraduate and graduate

 study in Fine Art, Thomas Kite earned his final degree in Printmaking.
 However, he

-had become much more involved in applying Printmaking process to working glass so that the major works of his Graduate
+process to working glass so the major works of his Graduate

 Thesis Exhibition were sculptural- employing large